 The word brûlée comes from the French verb brûler, which means to burn.
 Of course in cooking, we’re most used to hearing about crème brûlée.
 Crème brû·lée is custard with “burnt” sugar on top.
 It’s not exactly burnt, rather it’s caramelized with the use of a kitchen blow torch or broiler.

-So in the case of my Brûléed Port Wine Poached Pears, I’ve essentially done the same thing as one would do with cème brûlée.
+In the case of my Brûléed Port Wine Poached Pears, I’ve essentially done the same thing as one would do with cème brûlée.
 I sprinkled the poached pears in port wine with sugar and then torched them.

 So I hope this fall or winter you’ll try poached pears in port wine along with beautiful herbs and spices.
-I’m confident you will love them!

 Timeline for Brûléed Port Wine Poached Pears